Netdata via apache's mod_proxy

 Repeat the operation for as many servers as you need.

-.
-On Debian/Ubuntu run sudo apt-get install apache2-utils
+Install the package apache2-utils.
+On Debian/Ubuntu run sudo apt-get install apache2-utils.

 Apache 2.2 Example:\ Modify the virtual host with these: